avan06/PS4CheaterNeo/README.md

 - If there is no result, you can try to click `NegativeOffset`.
 - The finder will skip the filtered section list when the `filter` checkbox is clicked.
 - The preset section filter rules is `libSce, libc.prx, SceShell, SceLib, SceNp, SceVoice, SceFios, libkernel, SceVdec`, these rules can also be customized.
+- Default maximum offset range (MaxRange) changed from 8192 to 0 (unlimited range) in PointerFinder.

 ![pointerfinder_1](assets/pointerfinder_1.webp)
 ![pointerfinder_2](assets/pointerfinder_2.webp)